Project Big Picture Q&A: All you need to know about Premier League shake-up proposal

 What are the radical reforms?

-Go deeper and you'll find wide-ranging proposals dealing with everything from league reorganisation to capping away ticket prices.
+Go deeper and you will find wide-ranging proposals dealing with everything from league reorganisation to capping away ticket prices.

 Subsidised Premier League away travel, away sections of at least 3,000 (or eight per cent of capacity) and a £20 cap on away tickets will delight some fans, as will the idea of safe-standing sections (subject to government permission).